Hayato Sakamoto: International career

 As a member of the Japan national baseball team Sakamoto has participated in the 2012 exhibition games against Cuba, 2013 World Baseball Classic, 2014 MLB Japan All-Star Series, 2015 exhibition games against Europe, 2015 WBSC Premier12, 2016 exhibition games against Mexico and Netherlands, 2017 World Baseball Classic and 2019 WBSC Premier12.

 In the 2013 World Baseball Classic, he was the starting shortstop.
 Like most of his teammates, he had problems at the batting plate, as he was unable to hit for consistency during the pool rounds, though he had a crucial RBI single equalizer against Chinese Taipei in the bottom of the 8th of that game.
 Sakamoto seemed to regain his batting sense alongside his teammates in the 16-4 mulling of the Netherlands that qualified Team Japan to the semi-finals, hitting 2-5 in the game including a grand slam in the top of the 7th that gave Japan a more than 10 run lead needed to end the game early via mercy rule, securing an early ticket to the semis.
 However, Team Japan lost their semi-final match against Puerto Rico 3-1, thus finishing third and losing their two-time defending championship streak.

 On October 1, 2019, he was selected to participate at the 2019 WBSC Premier12.

 On November 16, 2018, Sakamoto was selected for the Yomiuri Giants roster at the 2018 MLB Japan All-Star Series exhibition game against MLB All-Stars.

 Playing style

 Hitting

 Listed at 6 ft 1 in and 176 lb, Sakamoto has a relatively large frame for a Japanese middle infielder.
 He is a spray hitter whose swing is characterized by a pronounced leg kick.
-Though the majority of his extra-base hits tend to be line drives into the alleys (37 doubles in 653 career at-bats as of May 13, 2009), many predict that Sakamoto will develop home run power as his body fills out.

 Fielding

-Sakamoto puts his superb athleticism (he was clocked at 6.0 seconds in the 50-meter dash and 110 meters in the long toss in high school) to good use in the field.
-Though he committed 15 errors in the field in his first season in the majors in 2008, he has very good range and has improved on his throwing tremendously since coming into the pros.
+Sakamoto has 193 errors in his professional career, but has shown versatility playing games at all 5 infield positions.